-I don´t think it´s breaking news if I tell you that the city of Bologna is a mecca of all things food.
+I don’t think it’s breaking news if I tell you that the city of Bologna is the mecca of all things food in italy.
 When wandering through the streets you will come across one food and cheese temple after the next and it is nearly impossible to pick an outstanding cheese monger.

 The Antica Formaggeria Zaratini on Via Guerrazzi 10B [googelmaps] , just a view steps away from the Basilika Santo Stefano puts its focus on just cheese and the friendly patrona is always there to help you find your pick of the day.